slowmist/Toncoin-Smart-Contract-Security-Best-Practices/README.md

 - Recommendation:

-Unsigned integer will throw an error if overflow occurs, use signed integers if you really need it.
+Signed integers are safer because they will error out if an overflow occurs, and signed integers are only used when they are really needed.

 ### Un-secure random number